Clinical statement

 The patient’s clinical history, provided by the customer, is recapped at the beginning of the statement.
 This information is extremely valuable for the interpretation process.

 The clinical report begins with the most relevant finding.
 If more than one significant variant is detected, then they are described in order of significance in relation to the clinical history and phenotype of the patient.
 The first paragraph of the clinical report gives the core information regarding the variant.
-It covers the in silico predictions of the variant’s potential pathogenicity when applicable (nonsynonymous variants) and the minor allele frequency detected in control cohorts, or number of individuals carrying the same variant, principally in the genome Aggregation Database (gnomAD), comprised of over 120,000 individuals in total.
+It covers in silico predictions of the variant’s potential pathogenicity when applicable and the allele frequency detected in control cohorts, or number of individuals carrying the same variant, in the genome Aggregation Database (gnomAD).

-The review of literature employed in the clinical report outlines the literature and databases assessed by our team in the interpretation process with references.
+The review of literature included in the clinical report outlines the medical literature and databases assessed by our team in the interpretation process.
 For clarity, the review of literature first focuses specifically on the variant in question.
-Following the variant-specific literature review, more information on the gene, associated disease(s), and other additional/supporting information is offered.
+Following the variant-specific literature review, more information on the gene, associated disease(s), and other additional/supporting information is provided.
 Comprehensive assessment of the literature is essential in the interpretation process and to explain the rationale behind variant classification.
-Please review our variant classification scheme here.
-The reporting of variants follows ACMG guidelines, and the mutation nomenclature is based on HGVS guidelines.
+Blueprint Genetics has developed a variant classification scheme primarily intended to classify variants in rare monogenic disorders.
+Our scheme follows the guidelines and interpretation criteria established by the American College of Medical Genetics and Genomics (ACMG), Association for Molecular Pathology (AMP), and ClinGen.
+Variant nomenclatire is based on HGVS guidelines.

 Concluding remarks recap the evidence presented in the clinical report and clarify the rationale for the classification of the identified variant(s).
 The utility of the genetic test results and possible recommendations for further actions are given.
 The conclusion also includes recommendations for genetic counseling and family member testing.
 Test results with benign and likely benign variants are considered negative, and these variants are generally not reported.